jonataseduardo/guardrails/docs/sql/sql_style.md

 ### Aggregations and Grouping

 -   If joining two or more tables, *always* prefix your column names with the table name.
 If only selecting from one table, prefixes are not needed.
--   Be explicit about your join type (i.e. write `inner join` instead of `join`).
+-   Be explicit about your join type (i.e. write `INNER JOIN` instead of `JOIN`).
--   Avoid table aliases in join conditions (especially initialisms) — it's harder to understand what the table called "c" is as compared to "customers".
+-   Avoid table aliases in join conditions (especially initialisms) — it's harder to understand what the table called `c` is as compared to `customers`.
--   Always move left to right to make joins easy to reason about - `right joins` often indicate that you should change which table you select `from` and which one you `join` to.
+-   Always move left to right to make joins easy to reason about - `RIGHT JOINS` often indicate that you should change which table you select `FROM` and which one you `JOIN` to.
 -   Ordering and grouping by a number (e.g. group by 1, 2) is preferred over listing the column names.
 Note that if you are grouping by more than a few columns, it may be worth revisiting your model design.
--   Prefer `union all` to `union` unless you explicitly want to remove duplicates.
+-   Prefer `UNION ALL` to `UNION` unless you explicitly want to remove duplicates.
 -   When performance allows, CTEs should perform a single, logical unit of work.
--   CTE names should be as descriptive as necessary to convey their purpose, for example, `events_joined_to_users` instead of `user_events` (although `user_events` could be a good model name, it does not describe a specific function or transformation).
+-   CTE names should be as descriptive as necessary to convey their purpose, for example, `events_joined_to_users` instead of `user_events`.
 -   The last line of a model should be a `select *` from the final output CTE.

 ### Optimize query operations